Ella-Raputri/LLMDiagnosisPPPK/README.md

 <details>
 <summary>&ensp;<b>requirements.txt</b></summary>

-- COntains all the libraries that are needed to run the evaluation code.
+- Contains all the libraries that are needed to run the evaluation code.
 </details>